tolitius/chazel/README.md

 Hazelcast has map entry listeners which can be attached to maps and listen on different operations, namely:

 * entry added
+* entry updated
 * entry removed
-* entry updated
+* entry evicted

 chazel has all 3 listeners available as wrapper functions and ready to roll:

 * entry-added-listener
+* entry-updated-listener
 * entry-removed-listener
-* entry-updated-listener
+* entry-evicted-listener

 A chazel map entry listener would take a function and apply it every time the event takes place: